jlleongarcia/jlleongarcia/content/blog/dev-forms.md

 ```

 {{< callout type="warning" >}}
-  It seems that FormBricks Forms can just be embedded and not opened as a hyperlink url.
+It seems that FormBricks Forms can just be embedded **and not opened as a hyperlink url**.
 {{< /callout >}}

 ### GoodSheet